zotanna/python-p3-inheritance-lab/README.md

 - Reduce repeated code and enhance objects using inheritance.
   - Define classes that inherit from a shared parent, or superclass.
   - Define methods unique to those classes.
+  - Define methods in the child class that use the `super` keyword to inherit from and augment methods in the parent class.
 - Accomplish complex programming tasks using knowledge from previous modules.

 ***